The Holy Spirit searches Earth until

 “You need to find the only God who cares.”

-“I shan’t find Him by which the Earth was wrought!”
+“I can’t find Him by which the earth was wrought!”

-His image put in man to know the truth;
+God’s image put in Man to know the truth;

 A woman runs across the empty street: